bfabio/publiccode-parser-php/README.md

 $parser = new Parser();

 if ($parser->isValid('/path/to/publiccode.yml')) {
-    echo "publiccode.yml is valid\n!";
+    echo "publiccode.yml is valid!\n";
 } else {
-    echo "publiccode.yml is NOT valid\n!";
+    echo "publiccode.yml is NOT valid!\n";
 };
 ```